 The purpose of this document is to provide interested parties with information to enable them to prepare and submit a proposal and to inform them of basic requirements that the County uses as part of its standard contract process.
-All proposals must include the completed Dane County Application for 2017 CDBG Funds Economic Assistance and information requested in Attachment C.
+All proposals must include the completed Dane County Application for 2020 CDBG Funds Economic Assistance and information requested in Attachment C.

-The County intends to use the results of this process to award a contract(s) or issuance of purchase order for the product(s) and or services(s) stated above.
+The County intends to use the results of this process to award a contract or issue of purchase order for the product(s) and or services(s) stated.

-The contract resulting from this RFP will be administered by Dane County, Office of Economic & Workforce Development
+The contract resulting from this RFP will be administered by Dane County, Office of Economic & Workforce Development.

-This Request for Proposal (RFP) is issued on behalf of Dane County by the Purchasing Division, which is the sole point of contact for the County during the procurement process.
+The Dane County Purchasing Division is the sole point of contact for questions and issues that may arise during the RFP process.